What’s an hour worth to your sales team?

 What you're missing without it: There are just too many opportunities for errors when you’re constantly switching back and forth between emails or your phone and your CRM and other sales tools.

 You use a wide range of tools to run your business.
 And to be as efficient as possible, those tools need to work together.
-Sales management software can’t be completely separated from your support platform, email marketing, or other tools.
-Instead, it should integrate and work directly with them so everyone’s on the same page.
+With sales management software that integrates your support platform, email marketing, or other tools, everyone stays on the same page.

-Why this is important: Everyone’s more efficient, informed, and productive when your company’s software stack works together.
+Why this is important: Everyone is more efficient, informed, and productive when your company’s tech stack works together.

 What you're missing without it: Not being able to integrate your sales management software with your other tools means losing time and efficiency as well as valuable knowledge from other teams and departments.

-There are thousands of things competing for your sales team’s attention every single day.
-Sales management software provides everything they need in one place so they can focus on what’s most important: Closing deals.
+There are far too many things competing for your sales team’s attention every single day.
+Sales management software provides everything they need in one place so they can focus on what’s most important: closing deals.

-For example, many people want social media marketing features integrated into their sales management software, which sounds good in theory (your customers have social media accounts so why not connect with them there?)
-However, the activity that still brings the most value is actually talking to prospects and engaging in meaningful sales conversations.
-Not replying to their tweets.
+For example, many people want social media marketing features integrated into their sales management software, which sounds good in theory.
+After all, your customers have social media accounts, so why not connect with them there?
+However, the activity that still brings the most value is actually talking to prospects and engaging in meaningful sales conversations—not replying to their tweets.

 Why this is important: Focus and efficiency compound your sales efforts.
-The more your sales management software defaults to only showing the best sales activities the better.
+The more your sales management software defaults to only showing sales activities of greater value, the better.

 What you're missing without it: Your sales reps could spend time in all sorts of ways.
 And without a way to focus their efforts, they’re more likely to spend them on low-value or time-wasting activities.